shikha-16/Women-in-Technology/Contributing.md

 ## Contributing to the website

-While contributing to the website, the contributors are expected to follow the below mentioned guidelines:
+For an overview of the project - https://github.com/shikha-16/Women-in-Technology/projects While contributing to the website, the contributors are expected to follow the below mentioned guidelines:

 1. Please follow the file structure recommended in the official [Reactjs documentation](https://reactjs.org/docs/faq-structure.html).